And the slain ones are chosen,

 - Lightning seems to have become something akin to one of these in Final Fantasy XIII-2, serving the goddess Etro.

-- Age of Mythology has them as a myth unit that can heal your army as well as fight.
+- Age of Mythology has them as the myth unit for Freyja's worshippers: they are cavalry that can heal your army as well as fight.
 The in-game encyclopedia also lists all the original Valkyries.
+During the campaign you also get to play as a specific valkyre; Reginlief.
+She shares a normal Valkyre's ability to heal, but attacks by throwing spears as opposed to being cavlary.
+Both the generic Valkyries and Reginlief can be upgraded by researching the Aurora Borealis upgrade.

-- Valkyries appear in Ragnarok Online as boss protocol enemies, and then there's an MVP (which is basically a real boss) type called Valkyrie Randgris.
+- Valkyries appear in Ragnarok Online as boss protocol enemies, and then there's an MVP boss (which is basically a real boss) called Valkyrie Randgris.
 They're kinda tough.

-- Valkyries are one of the many adventurer-types a player can choose in NetHack.
+- In NetHack, Valkyries are one of the many adventurer-types a player can choose.

 - Tsubaki Yayoi from BlazBlue has a very Valkyrie-esque design, from the winged helmet, armor, and sword and shield fighting style.